The loss of a spouse is devastating. No wonder it’s the most stressful thing anyone will experience in their lifetime.

 A young dog that’s trained and out of the puppy years with a clean bill of health is ideal.
 The time, money, and energy that goes into training puppies are intense.

 Also, the cost of a pup, shots, veterinary appointments, training and growing bellies all add up!
 That said, you don’t want to get attached to a dog with ongoing health issues.
 It can be hard on your heart.

 Health issues are likely to develop as they grow older, but having a dog that’s ill from the beginning can be a big burden.

 Choose a friendly, good-natured dog.

 Whether you have neighbor children, grandchildren, or live in a retirement community, people will be around.
-If a dog might bite, attack someone, or just growl aggressively it’s not a good fit.
+If a dog might bite, attack someone, or just growl aggressively, it’s not a good fit.

-Take note: dogs that have been abused may react aggressively when they’re scared, even if it’s not normally in their nature.
+Take note: dogs that have been abused may react aggressively when they’re scared, even if it’s not normal in their nature.
 Make sure to ask about the dog’s temperament and try to take time to observe it.